sourcegraph-testing/wtf/README.md

 ## Modules

 Modules are the chunks of functionality that make WTF useful.
-Modules are added and configured by including their configuration values in your `config.yml` file.
+Modules are added and configured by including their configuration values in thy `config.yml` file.
 The documentation for each module describes how to configure them.

 Some interesting modules you might consider adding to get you started: